 Your Treatment Will Depend on the Cause for Your Abnormal Pap Smear

-Rest assured that your Viva Eve gynecologist can help you understand your results and treatment options.
+Rest assured that an abnormal pap smear specialist can help you understand your results and treatment options.
 You will be given facts every step away and will be involved in choosing the right course of treatment.